-- i.
-Honest and respectful communication between all those associated with HCCA will in most instances prevent grievances from arising. - ii.
-These procedures do not override the rights of all parties involved, including natural justice, fairness, freedom from bias and the industrial rights of staff and management; - iii.
-These procedures do not override the HCCA Constitution; - iv.
-Confidentiality and privacy will be respected throughout the process; - v.
-Every effort will be made to resolve matters promptly and as close to the source as possible; - vi.
-People making complaints can expect freedom from unfair repercussions; and, - vii.
-Complaints and feedback generally will be used to improve the operations of HCCA
+- Honest and respectful communication between all those associated with HCCA will in most instances prevent grievances from arising. - b.
+These procedures do not override the rights of all parties involved, including natural justice, fairness, freedom from bias and the industrial rights of staff and management. - c.
+These procedures do not override the HCCA Constitution. - d.
+Confidentiality and privacy will be respected throughout the process. - e.
+Every effort will be made to resolve matters promptly and as close to the source as possible. - f.
+People making complaints can expect freedom from unfair repercussions. - g.
+Complaints and feedback generally will be used to improve the operations of HCCA.